 Provides stupid and simple Bash-based templates handling.
 It is useful for variable substitution only, but in the most cases it is enough.
 If you are looking for something more powerful, you will have to install it by your own.

-Renders template from TEMPLATE_FILE
+Renders template from TEMPLATE_FILE to stdout using all defined

 variables.